Smeagolworms4/docker-cerbot-ovh-cron/README.md

     - POST /domain/zone/*
     - DELETE /domain/zone/*

- - Or dor only one domain
+ - Or for only one domain
     - GET /domain/zone/
     - GET /domain/zone/{your_zone}/status
     - GET /domain/zone/{your_zone}/record